Skip to main content

 Steven Bathiche

-Steve holds more than 120 patents.
-He is a fellow of the Society for Information Display (SID) and has been honored as an innovator by the IEEE.
-He is a frequent speaker at international conferences, a distinguished lecturer, and his work has been featured in both technical publications and popular media.
+Steven holds more than 120 patents.
+A Microsoft Technical Fellow and a SID Fellow, he has been recognized as an innovator by Discover, IEEE, and Virginia Tech.
+He is a frequent speaker at international conferences and a distinguished lecturer, and his work has been featured in both technical publications and popular media.

 RELATED